Bachelor’s to Master’s

 - Apply online through the USC Common Application.
 Go to USC Undergraduate Admission and follow the procedures outlined on the site.

-- Two letters of reference are required (at least one should be from a professor or teacher).
+- Submit two letters of reference (at least one should be from a professor or teacher).

-Prospective USC freshmen applicants should apply to USC and select occupational therapy as their major.
-Students must maintain satisfactory academic performance (3.0 GPA and grades of A or B) in the required pre-professional courses to remain in the major.
+Apply to USC and select occupational therapy as your major.
+You must maintain satisfactory academic performance (3.0 GPA and grades of A or B) in the required pre-professional courses to remain in the major.
 The USC Admissions Committee and the Chan Division’s Admissions Committee will review your application once all application materials have been received.

-For a major in occupational therapy, students must complete the following seven courses, earning a grade point average of B (3.0) or better (Pass/Fail or grades below a C are not accepted):
+For the occupational therapy major, you must complete the following seven courses, earning a grade point average of B (3.0) or better (Pass/Fail or grades below a C are not accepted):

 - Human Anatomy with laboratory (OT 260 or HBIO 301L)